 For Gelato, I only went with tips from locals at Edoardo – Il gelato biologico, near the Duomo, and Gelateria de’ Neri, near Uffizi Gallery.
 But the third one, across the river, was the winner and by far the best one – Gelateria La Carraia, in Santa Croce.
 Ice cream is around two euros for a small cone.
 But why not take two flavors?
 Why not indeed.
 Nocciola et pistaccio, per favore!

-Besides typical tuscan “pici” and “papardele” pasta to take home, I went to Flow Store – for vintage, and EPOCA, for more vintage, including why not, that Furla bag and one day, Ferragamo shoes.
+Besides typical tuscan “pici” and “papardele” pasta to take home, I went to Flow Store – for vintage, and EPOCA, for more vintage, including why not, that Furla bag and one day, Ferragamo or Gucci shoes.
+Milan is a fashion capital, but “Made in Italy” has roots in Florence.

 Travel through Italy